QMSS-G5072-2023/restaurantapi_pyclient/restaurantapi_pyclient/README.md

 ## Usage Example

-Users can start by fetching restaurants in your nearby location:
+(1) Users can start by fetching restaurants in the nearby location:
 ```python
 from restaurantapi_pyclient import query_restaurants_in_location